Radar picket: Tethered aerostats

 Beginning in 1980 the United States installed a barrier line of tethered aerostats to detect low flying aircraft over Cuba and the U.S.-Mexican border, known as the Tethered Aerostat Radar System.

 Israel developed a similar system, the EL/M-2083, which it sold to India and Singapore.

 A similar system, JLENS, was developed starting in 1998 by the United States for tracking cruise missiles and other threats, but was cancelled in 2017.

 Long endurance unmanned aerial vehicles (UAVs)

 Proposals have been made to install similar radars on long-endurance UAVs, although there are conflicts between radar power requirements and UAV endurance.

+Uncrewed naval systems (USVs)

+The British Government's 2026 Defence Investment Plan (DIP) proposes the introduction of a series of autonomous vessels or USVs for the Royal Navy including the Type 94 "Uncrewed sense platform".
+The USV was envisaged as functioning as a Radar Picket "to scan the skies for threats to the hybrid navy or the homeland".
+The numbers of vessels, and the timing of their introduction into service, had yet to be announced.